Escape-Pod/flamecoin-old/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to flamecoin-core.

-General flamecoin questions and/or support requests and are best directed to the [flamecointalk.io forums](https://flamecointalk.io/).

-For reporting security issues, please contact the Flamecoin developers on the #flamecoin-dev Freenode IRC channel or alternatively you can email us at contact@flamecoin.org.

 ### Describe the issue

 ### Can you reliably reproduce the issue?